himmAllRight/himmAllRight-source/content/post/replace-zfs-mirror-drive.md

 +++
-title  = "Replacing a Drive in my ZFS Mirror" date   = "2019-01-15" author = "Ryan Himmelwright" image  = "img/header-images/hdd-replace.jpg"
+title  = "Replacing a Drive in My ZFS Mirror" date   = "2019-01-15" author = "Ryan Himmelwright" image  = "img/header-images/hdd-replace.jpg"
-caption= "My Desk, Durham, NC" tags   = ["Linux", "Homelab", "filesystems", "ZFS",] draft  = "True"
+caption= "My Desk, Durham, NC" tags   = ["Linux", "Homelab", "filesystems", "ZFS",] draft  = "False"
 Comments = "True"
 +++

-Sometime right before the Holidays, one of the data hard drives in my servers started get noisy... very noisy.
-Fearing the worst, [did a backup](../zfs-backups-to-luks-external) and shutdown the server until I have time to investigate further, and likely, replace the drive.
+Right before Thanksgiving, one of the hard drives in my server started get noisy... very noisy.
+Fearing the worst, I [did a backup](../zfs-backups-to-luks-external), and shutdown the server until I had time to investigate further... and likely replace the drive.
 That time came this past week.

 <!--more-->

-### Verifying the drive failed
+### Verifying the Drive Failed

-Before throwing money at the problem, I wanted to verify if ZFS was detecting any issues.
-When I ran a `zpool status` on my `Data` pool, it did warn me that one of my devices has experienced an error, but I have not (yet) encountered any data errors.
+Before throwing money at the problem, I wanted to see if ZFS was detecting any issues.
+When I ran a `zpool status` on my `Data` pool, it warned me that one of the devices had experienced an error, but that I had not (*yet*) encountered any data errors.
 Time to buy a new drive.

 ```bash
 λ ninetales ~ → zpool status Data